 An intensive art direction course that I took during the summer of 2015.
 My work includes print ads for Microsoft Office, Smirnoff, Guitar Center, Resolve, and Zippo, as well as creative bathroom signage for various brands.

-Click on each icon to see the relative advertising campaign.
+Click on an icon to see its corresponding advertising campaign.

 Challenge: We are not satisfied with any of the 2016 presidential candidates and are finding countless falacies in their platforms.